JFranciscoRobles/react-pixel-art/README.md

   - Toggle, delete, and opacity adjustment for layers.

 - **Controls:**

   - "Clear Canvas" button to reset the grid.

+- **Undo/Redo (Testing)**
+  -Limited to the last 5 states.
+  -Undo/Redo are not saved in localStorage due to storage constraints.

 - **State Persistence (localStorage):**